triggermesh/docs/docs/targets/awss3.md

 ## Event Types

-Events of this type will store the event payload into an s3 bucket.
+Events of this type will store the event payload into an AWS S3 bucket.

-The AWS S3 Target leaves the [CloudEvent][ce] type definition to the discretion of the implementer given the flexible nature of what can be stored in S3.
+The AWS S3 event Target leaves the [CloudEvent][ce] type definition to the discretion of the implementer given the flexible nature of what can be stored in AWS S3.
 There is an exception if the `io.triggermesh.awss3.object.put` type is used where the target will store the payload body regardless of the `Discard CloudEvent context attributes` setting.

-The S3 bucket key used to store the event is defined by the `ce-subject` attribute.
+The AWS S3 bucket key used to store the event is defined by the `ce-subject` attribute.
 If `ce-subject` is not set, the default key will be: **ce-type**/**ce-source**/**ce-time**.

 This type expects a [JSON][ce-jsonformat] payload with the following properties: